Privilege restriction

 PR_SET_SECCOMP

-Setting SECCOMP for a process is meant to confine it to a small subsystem of system calls, used for specialized processing-only programs.
+Setting SECCOMP for a process confines it to a small subsystem of system calls, used for specialized processing-only programs.

 See test-kernel-security.py for regression tests.

 Programs can filter out the availability of kernel syscalls by using the seccomp_filter interface, which allows for fine-grained control.
-This is done in containers or sandboxes that want to further limit the exposure to kernel interfaces when potentially running untrusted software.
+Containers or sandboxes use this to further limit exposure to kernel interfaces when potentially running untrusted software.

 See test-kernel-security.py for regression tests.